Persona-Augmented Benchmarking: Evaluating LLMs Across Diverse Writing Styles: Findings

-\paragraph{RQ1: Persona-augmented benchmarks exhibit more linguistically diverse writing styles than both SAE rephrasings and the original benchmark texts.} Though prior works found that LLMs tend to produce homogeneous text in open-ended generation tasks (e.g., essays, long-form QA, code generation) \cite{alvero2024authorship, reinhart2025llms, shypula2025evaluating}, we find that LLM-rephrased prompts exhibit substantial linguistic variation when rephrasing with strict guidelines, i.e., instructed to maintain semantic content.
-To assess textual diversity we measure average distinct n-grams (across $n=2$ to $n=5$) and within-dataset cosine similarity between prompts.
+To assess textual diversity we measure the average distinct n-grams (across $n=2$ to $n=5$) and within-dataset cosine similarity between prompts.
 For a fair comparison with the original benchmark, we create a balanced subset of our augmented benchmark by randomly selecting one persona-based rephrasing per original prompt to match the original benchmark size.
 We repeat this process 25 times.
-We find that our persona-augmented subset exhibits higher diversity compared to the original benchmark with: \begin{itemize} \item Higher distinct n-gram scores ($0.84$ compared to $0.75$ with standard error $<0.01$) suggesting greater lexical variety and reduced repetition of common phrases across rephrased prompts. \item Lower average within-dataset cosine similarity between test instances ($0$ compared to $0.11$ with standard error $<0.01$), indicating that persona-based rephrasing increases the linguistic variation between independent prompts. \end{itemize}
+We find that our persona-augmented subset exhibits greater linguistic variation and reduced repetition of common phrases compared to the original benchmark as evidenced by higher distinct n-gram scores ($0.84$ compared to $0.75$ with standard error $<0.01$).
+Additionally, persona-based rephrasing increases the linguistic variation between independent prompts with lower average within-dataset cosine similarity between test instances ($0$ compared to $0.11$ with standard error $<0.01$).

 Furthermore, we verify persona-based rephrasing produces meaningfully different writing styles, while preserving semantic content by conducting a prompt-level analysis.
 For each original prompt, we measure the pairwise cosine similarity between all of its persona-generated variations.
 This analysis yields an average cosine similarity of 0.66 between different rephrased versions of the same prompt, indicating that there exists substantial stylistic variation between prompts sharing the same core information.